tsahota/NMproject/README.md

    * See tutorial at https://github.com/tsahota/tidyproject to get started with tidyproject
 * Open the NMproject with the File -> Open Project menu items.
 NOTE: always use Rstudio to open an NMproject, never just `setwd()` to the directory.

-* Install the package NMproject into the *project library* by simply installing again from with the NMproject:
+* Since NMproject is not guaranteed to be backwards compatible, install the NMproject package again into the *project library*:

 ```r
 devtools::install_github("tsahota/NMproject")
 library(NMproject)
 ```

-View the built in code library:
+View the code library:

 ```r
 code_library()